 Do more CEOs lack integrity?
 Not likely.
 Media spread is one issue.
 Unable to take early action is another.
 In fact, we can reduce the second cause by catching many development needs of CEOs before “the 360-degree evaluation.”
 When CEOs can take early action, businesses can also achieve more via management continuity, which is what we have found in our 2014 Fortune 1000 CEO study.

 Many executives desire go from good to great, develop level five leadership or become an exceptional CEO.
 To know self is the first step.
-By evaluating 6Q, instead of IQ, EQ and behavior alone, CEOs can know themselves deeper, broader and take effective action.
+By evaluating 6Q, CEOs can know themselves deeper, broader and take effective action.